NoahChristiansen/capstone/README.md

 We began by importing the two data sets, training and testing, from The Movie Database.
 We have two datasets because our training dataset needed to be fitted on our testing dataset to be able to evaluate our model.
 Both datasets have twenty three feature columns of a particular movie.
 However, the training data set had an additional column called revenue which was our target variable.

 Once, we looked through the dataframes, we did some data cleaning.
 We dropped unrelated features, dealt with missing values, fixed datatypes, and extracted data from specific features.
 Then, we inspected that our observations were not complete for our modeling, so we decided to completely change our datasets into numerical data.
 We used one-hot encoding for the selected categorical features and used a numerical rating structure for other selected features.
-As a result, we had to featured engineered.
+As a result, we had to feature engineered.
 After cleaning our datasets, we were ready to do some exploratory data analysis.

 In our exploratory data analysis we used our training dataset because it had the target variable to compare to.
-We checked for the summary statistics.
+We first checked for the summary statistics.
 Then, we investigated the target variable by exploring it's distribution.
 Then, as a result from our summary statistics analysis, we investigated selected univariate distributions.
 Then, we investigated correlations from selected features with the target variable.
 Then, we will explored the binary features' frequency count.
 Then, we investigated datetime features to see if time was an important factor.
 Finally, we determined the outliers.

 Next, we were able to preprocess.
-We began by setting the columns in each dataset equal to one another to be able to model.
+We began by making sure the columns in each dataset equal to one another to be able to model.
 Then, we created our X features and y.
 Then, we train-test split.
 Then, we scaled our data for future use.
 Lastly, we determined the baseline score.

 Finally, we were able to model.
 We modeled various regression models.
 We modeled Linear Regression with default hyperparameters, GridSearch on Ridge Regression, GridSearch on Lasso Regression, GridSearch on DecisionTreeRegressor, BaggedRegressor with default hyperparameters, GridSearch on RandomForestRegressor, GridSearch on AdaBoostRegressor, GridSearch on GradientBoostingRegressor, GridSearch on SVR, and GridSearch on VotingRegressor.